 - 1 bay leaves

-- 1 teaspoon of cashew nut (blend with the tomato)
+- 1 teaspoon cashew nuts, blend with the tomato

 - Combine all the ingredients except the chicken meat in a large bowl.

 - Cut the chicken meat into 2cm cubes..

 - Place the chicken in the bowl and combine with the spices.
 Cover and marinate for six hours.
 You may also leave it in the refrigerator overnight for better flavor.